gideonadeti/task-manager/README.md

    NODE_ENV="development"
    ```

-   See [Getting Environment Variables](#getting-environment-variables) below for detailed instructions.
+   See [Getting Environment Variables](#getting-environment-variables) below for detailed instructions on obtaining these values.

 4. **Set Up the Database**